app-sre/aus-cli/README.md

 ]
 ```

-With `aus describe` you can inspect the entire configuration
+With `aus status` you can inspect the entire configuration

 ```shell
 Organization ID:           2Q0awarcxlarxaWwrFFpbLITiGu